occam-ra/occam/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting one or more of the project maintainers or opening an issue.

-*This Code of Conduct is a modified version of the [Contributor Covenant] (http://contributor-covenant.org/&gt;), version 1.0.0, available at [http://contributor- covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/).
+*This Code of Conduct is a modified version of the [Contributor Covenant](http://contributor-covenant.org/&gt;), version 1.0.0, available at [http://contributor- covenant.org/version/1/0/0/](http://contributor-covenant.org/version/1/0/0/).